salixzs/AspNetCore.Utilities/Documentation/Pages.md

 IndexPage indexPage = new IndexPage("Sample API")
     .SetVersion(_versionNumber); // string
 ```
+> Samples project `BuildScripts` folder contains script for custom Version numbering (also based on current date-time)

 ##### BuildTime
 It is a DateTime to be set, indicating when API was built.
 You can change it manually before going to production: